Central Processing Unit

 A CPU is placed on the motherboard in a processor socket with locking liver mechanism in order to fix the processor chip properly into the processor socket .
 The processor socket contains a IC socket in which the processor chip is firmly mounted .

-A heat-sink is mounted on the top of the processor chip which protects the processor from excessive heat generated.
+A heat-sink is mounted on the top of the processor chip which protects the processor chip from the excessive heat generated.

 Functions Of Central Processing Unit

 The CPU performs some of the most important functions in a computer System .
-The most important function for the CPU is to continuously perform Instruction Cycle ( Also referred as Machine Cycle ) .
-The CPU executes a program by repetitively performing the machine cycle .
+The most important function for the CPU is to continuously perform Instruction Cycle.
+The CPU executes a program by repetitively performing the instruction cycle.

 The Instruction cycle basically consist of four operations .
 These four operations include 1.
 Fetch 2.
 Decode 3.
 Execute 4.
 Store .These four operations are sequentially and continuously performed by the CPU during the program execution.